Child Nutrition Services

 On Mondays, students will receive 3 breakfasts and 3 lunches for Monday, Tuesday and Wednesday.
 On Thursdays, students will receive 2 breakfasts and 2 lunches for Thursday and Friday.
 These meals will be provided to all students at no charge.
 Because our campuses are closed, we ask that students please consume these meals off campus.

-Important: We will not be serving meals during Spring Break (April 6th - 10th).
-Meal service will continue through Friday, May 1st, unless otherwise stated.
+Important: We will serve meals on Tuesday, March 26th for Memorial Day week.
+Meal service will continue through Monday, June 8th, unless otherwise stated.
 Students must be present to receive these meals.

 Welcome to Child Nutrition Services:

 Good nutrition and learning go hand in hand!
 Child Nutrition Services is made up of a team of food and nutrition professionals that are dedicated to our students' health, well-being and their ability to learn.